-In addition to the numerical goals for BMP implementation, several other actions and tactics were included in the development and implementation of WV's WIP3:
+In addition to the numerical goals for BMP implementation, a number of other actions and tactics were included in the development and implementation of WV's Phase 3 WIP:

 - Ag Sector Stakeholder Meetings Led by the West Virginia Conservation Agency and the West Virginia Department of Agriculture, multiple meetings were held in the summer of 2018 to discuss progress and goals of the Chesapeake Bay Program.
-The feedback provided by stakeholders was utilized in the development of the WIP3. - Cover Crops West Virginia is committed to increased implementation of cover crops.
+The feedback provided by stakeholders was utilized in the development of the Phase 3 WIP. - Cover Crops West Virginia is committed to increased implementation of cover crops.
 The accuracy of the selected type of crop and planting method will also be improved. - Nutrient Management West Virginia is committed to maintaining significant acreage under Nutrient Management Plans.
-The WVDA has increased staffing for this effort. - Animal Waste Storage Systems West Virginia is committed to work with poultry integrators to determine which operations are utilizing the in-house built-up litter option.
-This proposed BMP is an effective system to limit the tonnage of poultry litter spread on agricultural land within the Bay watershed.
+The WVDA has increased staffing for this effort.

-- Poultry Litter Amendments West Virginia plans to work with poultry integrators to determine the impact of amendments being applied.
+- Animal Waste Storage Systems West Virginia is committed to work with poultry integrators to determine which operations are utilizing the in-house built-up litter option.
+This proposed BMP is an effective system to limit the tonnage of poultry litter spread on agricultural land within the Bay watershed. - Poultry Litter Amendments West Virginia plans to work with poultry integrators to determine the impact of amendments being applied.
 This proposed BMP alters the nutrient content of the litter prior to its removal from the building. - Alternative Uses of Poultry Litter West Virginia has several ongoing projects that are exploring alternative uses of poultry litter.
-One of the most promising projects focuses on developing compost for application to unfertile soils outside of the Chesapeake Bay watershed. - Grass and Forest Riparian Buffers Often paired with fencing on pastures, West Virginia is committed to protect significant acreage with grass and forested buffers. - Stream Restoration With assistance from Trout Unlimited, West Virginia is expanding efforts to restore native trout streams to optimal conditions. - Additional 319 Grant Funding Acquisition West Virginia Conservation Agency is committed to obtaining additional 319 grant funding to target priority watersheds for agricultural implementation within the Chesapeake Bay watershed. - Agricultural Enhancement Program The Agricultural Enhancement Program, which provides funding for several agricultural BMPs, is active in all WV Conservation Districts. - Verification West Virginia is committed to verifying agricultural BMPs that are currently on the landscape.
+One of the most promising projects focuses on developing compost for application to unfertile soils outside of the Chesapeake Bay watershed. - Grass and Forest Riparian Buffers Often paired with fencing on pastures, West Virginia is committed to protect significant acreage with grass and forested buffers. - Stream Restoration With assistance from Trout Unlimited, West Virginia is expanding efforts to restore native trout streams to optimal conditions. - Additional 319 Grant Funding Acquisition West Virginia Conservation Agency is committed to obtaining additional 319 grant funding to target priority watersheds for agricultural implementation within the Chesapeake Bay watershed. - Agricultural Enhancement Program The Agricultural Enhancement Program, which provides funding for several agricultural best management practices is active in all WV Conservation Districts. - Verification West Virginia is committed to verifying agricultural best management practices that are currently on the landscape.
 This commitment will include cost-share and non-cost-share practices.
 West Virginia, along with other Bay watershed states is exploring viable options to fulfill this commitment.
-West Virginia partners are committed to the adaptive management process in order to continuously improve data quality, as well as the retention of practices in the database as their assigned lifespans are reached.